How is An OBD Remap Fitted?

 Phase 2: (Carried out by Evolution Chips head Office)

 - We receive the ECU calibration file here in Blackpool and one of our software engineers will create an Evolution Chip for your exact vehicle based on the original calibration that was supplied to us.

 - We send that calibration back to your installer.

 Phase 3: (Carried out by your installer)

 - The installer will program the Evolution Chips calibration back into your ECU.

 - The installer will test the vehicle and ensure all is as expected.

-As you can see, the actual software programmed into your vehicle is created here at Evolution Chips in Blackpool.
+No. As you can see from the above details, the actual software programmed into your vehicle is created here at Evolution Chips in Blackpool.
 The installer is simply using our remote technology to allow us access to your vehicles ECU firmware without you actually being in our workshop in Blackpool.